RAAIL/clinically-accurate-chest-x-ray-report-generation/Readme.md

 ## Acknowledgements

-This repo would not have been possible with the help and support of [Alex Dela Cruz](https://www.linkedin.com/in/alex-dela-cruz-89730175)
+This repo would not have been possible without the help and support of [Alex Dela Cruz](https://www.linkedin.com/in/alex-dela-cruz-89730175)